michael-lutz/divide-and-conquer/README.md

 ---
-title: Transformer Depth Unlocks $\Omega(2^n)$ Effective Context Size with Divide and Conquer
+title: More Layers Unlock $2^n$ Transformer Context Depth with Divide and Conquer
 author: Michael Lutz
 date: July 12, 2025
 github: https://github.com/michael-lutz/divide-and-conquer
 ---
 When discussing bottlenecks in transformer context size, we typically focus on position embeddings, the quadratic complexity of attention, and memory constraints.
-But there's a subtler, equally important limitation hidden in plain sight: the depth of recursive reasoning.
+But there's a subtler, equally important limitation hidden in plain sight: context depth.

 Let's start with a fun brain teaser.
 In the codebase below, a segfault occurs downstream of function `f1035()`.
 Which function caused the bug?
 ```python